MENU CLOSE

 Special Agreement Contractors

-To provide employees with a diverse range of benefits and discounts, the Company has signed special agreements with 21 contractors.
+To provide employees with a diverse range of benefits and discounts, we have signed agreements with 31 contractors.
 These contractors cover various fields such as dining services, childcare centers, and kindergartens, allowing employees to enjoy these services at more favorable prices.
 In addition, we offer employee discounts on company products, as well as free access to arts and cultural lectures, music performances, and related ticket discounts, enriching employees' lives and encouraging participation in cultural activities.

 Childcare Subsidy

-To reduce the childcare burden on employees, the Company provides a childcare subsidy of NTD 3,000 per month for employees in Taiwan with a child under the age of two, along with flexible working hours allowing for a 2-hour adjustment.
-In 2023, a total of 212 people applied for a total of NTD 636,000.
+To reduce the childcare burden on employees, we provide a childcare subsidy of NTD 3,000 per month for employees in Taiwan with a child under the age of two, along with flexible working hours allowing for a 2-hour adjustment.
+In 2024, a total of 253 people applied for a total of NTD 774,000.

 Employee Clubs